 Investments - The Company applies the cost method of accounting for its investment in which it does not have the ability to exercise significant influence over operating and financial policies.
 Under the cost method, the Company records the investment based on original cost less impairments, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same investee.
 The Company's share of income or loss of such companies is not included in the Company's consolidated statements of operations.
 The Company applies the equity method of accounting for its investment in which it does have the ability to exercise significant influence over operating and financial policies.
 Under the equity method, the Company recognizes its initial investment at cost and updates the carrying value of its investment by its proportional share of income or losses from the investment.
-In addition, the Company decreases the carrying value by any dividends received from the investee.
-The Company does not otherwise adjust the carrying value to reflect changes to the fair market value of the investment.
+In addition, the Company decreases the carrying value by any dividends received from the investment.
 The Company tests its investments for impairment whenever circumstances indicate that the carrying value of the investment may not be recoverable.
-No impairment of investments occurred for the years ended December 31, 2021, 2020, and 2019.
+No impairment of investment of investments occurred for the years ended December 31, 2021, 2020, and 2019.